-Following SJCC 18.10.050 (G), this plan supersedes the Unified Development Code with respect to items listed.
-The Shoreline Masterplan (SJ Comprehensive Plan Section B, Element 3, SJCC 18.50) controls all shoreline development and supersedes this plan in the appropriate areas.
+Specific Deer Harbor Hamlet development regulations in the UDC supersede other UDC development regulations (see Following SJCC 18.10.050 (G)), this plan supersedes the Unified Development Code with respect to items listed.
+The Shoreline Master Program (SMP) plan (SJ Comprehensive Plan Section B, Element 3, SJCC 18.50) controls all shoreline development.
+It supersedes the Deer Harbor Hamlet Plan.
+In addition, the County's shoreline regulations apply to development and activities in shoreline jurisdiction. and supersedes this plan in the appropriate areas.